firemodels/bot/Bundlebot/cfast/README.md

 set BUNDLE_SMV_REVISION=e69be0a13
 set BUNDLE_SMV_TAG=SMV-6.10.7test
 ```

-3. type: `BuildCfastRelease.bat`
+3. On a Linux computer (spark at NIST) type `./BuildCfastManuals.sh` .
+This sets up the repos using `config.sh` and then builds the manuals by running cfastbot.sh.

-   This builds a bundle using revisions and tags in the batch file `config.bat`
+4. On a Windows computer type: `BuildCfastRelease.bat` .
+Similarly, this sets up the repos using `config.bat` and then builds a bundle.